Unbewohnte/FTU/README.md

 - Lack of information about the process of transferring (ETA, lost packets, etc.); FIXED - [ ]
 - No way to verify if the transferred file is not corrupted; FIXED via checksum- [x]
 - No encryption; FIXED - [ ]
-- Messy and hard to follow code && file structure; partially FIXED (protocol is looking fairly good rn) - [ X ]
+- Messy and hard to follow code && file structure; FIXED? - [x]
 - No way to stop the download/upload and resume it later or even during the next connection; FIXED - [ ]
 - No tests; FIXED - [ ]